Langley, British Columbia (city): Sports

 The Langley Rams of the British Columbia Conference of the Canadian Junior Football League are based at the MacLeod Stadium in the Township of Langley.

 The Langley Rivermen of the British Columbia Hockey League, the Vancouver Giants of the Western Hockey League and the Vancouver Bandits of the Canadian Elite Basketball League are based at the Langley Events Centre in the Township of Langley.

-The Langley Blaze of the Premier Baseball League is based at McLeod Park.
+The Langley Blaze of the British Columbia Premier Baseball League is based at McLeod Park.

 A local Little League baseball team represented Canada in the 2011 Little League World Series in Williamsport, PA.

 Brett Lawrie, an infielder for the Chicago White Sox is from Langley, as is professional cyclist Svein Tuft of the Greenedge Cycling Team.

 The Langley Thunder is a Senior A team in the Western Lacrosse Association, part of the Canadian Lacrosse Association.

 Education

 School District 35 Langley operates public schools.

-The City of Langley is home to six elementary schools and 4 Middle schools, H. D. Stafford Middle School,Yorkson Creek middle school, Langley Christian School, and Peter Ewart Middle School five major high schools are located in the surrounding area; Brookswood Secondary School, Langley Secondary School, D. W. Poppy Secondary School, Walnut Grove Secondary School, and R. E. Mountain Secondary School.
+The City of Langley is home to six elementary schools and 4 Middle schools, H. D. Stafford Middle School, Yorkson Creek middle school, Langley Christian School, and Peter Ewart Middle School five major high schools are located in the surrounding area; Brookswood Secondary School, Langley Secondary School, D. W. Poppy Secondary School, Walnut Grove Secondary School, and R. E. Mountain Secondary School.
 They are located in the Township of Langley.

 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone school: école des Voyageurs primary school.

 Kwantlen Polytechnic University (KPU) and Trinity Western University (TWU), which is a private Christian liberal arts university, both have campuses in Langley.
 Both KPU and TWU are members of Universities Canada.

 Langley Community Music School was founded in 1969 and is the third largest community music school in the province.